 Due diligence process framework

 - Preparation.
-Both parties (buyer and seller) should sign a non-disclosure agreement (NDA) and letter of intent.
+Both parties (buyer and seller) should sign a non-disclosure agreement (NDA) and a letter of intent.
 Next, the buyer should assemble a due diligence team or hire a third-party agency to do the heavy work.

 - Planning.
 Parties agree on the reasonable scope of data for disclosure and set timeframes.
 The seller then prepares the documentation for review.